pranayat/today-i-learned/Learn_Redux_Dan_Ab.md

   visibilityFilter : visibilityFilter
   })
 ```
 The keys `todos` and `visiblityFilter` correspond to the respective fields in the state that will be handled by the respective reducers.
 The result will be combined into a single state object.
+Conventionally you give the reducer the same name as the state field they manage.